AIni-Pay/frontend/README.md

 ## 🎮 Application Usage

 ### 1. Connect Wallet
-- Click "Connect Wallet" in the top right corner
+- In the chatbot interface, click the Reown button at the top of the sidebar
 - Select your preferred wallet (MetaMask, WalletConnect, etc.)
 - Authorize the connection

-### 2. Configure Sonic Network
+### 2. Configure Celestia Network
 - The application will automatically detect if you need to change networks
-- Accept the switch to Sonic network when prompted
+- Accept the switch to Celestia network when prompted

 ### 3. Use AI Chat
+- The chatbot interface features a horizontal layout with:
-- Go to the chatbot section
+  - Main chat area in the center
+  - Contacts sidebar with vertical scrolling
+  - Transaction history with vertical scrolling
 - Type commands like:
-  - "Send 10 SONIC to 0x..."
+  - "Send 10 TIA to Omar"
   - "What's my balance?"
   - "Show transaction history"
   - "Help with transactions"

+### 4. Manage Contacts
+- Add contacts with name and address
+- Quick send to saved contacts
+- Remove contacts when needed

-### 4. Perform Transactions
+### 5. Track Transactions
-- The AI will interpret your request
-- Confirm transaction details
+- View real-time transaction history
-- Execute the transaction after your approval
+- Check transaction status and details
+- Access blockchain explorer links

 ## 🔧 Available Commands